 - Put the raspberries, sugar and water into a medium saucepan.
 Bring mixture to a boil on Medium-High heat.
 Once it boils, reduce your heat to Medium-Low, and continue cooking for about 6-7 minutes, until all sugar is dissolved and raspberries have broken down.
 Remove pan from heat and let cool.

 Place cooled mixture in blender and blend until smooth.
 Place a mesh strainer/colander (fine mesh) over a bowl.
 Pour blended fruit purée into strainer.
 Use a spoon or spatula to push the mixture down into the strainer.
 Continue pushing liquid through strainer (remember to scrape down the underside of strainer for additional sauce!), until all liquid has been pushed through.
 You will have seeds and some solids left in strainer.
 Discard these.

-- The sauce will be in the bowl below the strainer.
+The coulis will be in the bowl below the strainer.
 Place sauce (coulis) into a covered decorator bottle with a cap or another covered container.
 The sauce is ready to use immediately.
 Coulis will last for several days when stored in refrigerator.
 Enjoy!